-What Is The Difference Between an Exempt and Non-Exempt Employee?
+What Is the Difference Between an Exempt and Non-Exempt Employee?

-What Is The Difference Between an Exempt and Non-Exempt Employee?
+What Is the Difference Between an Exempt and Non-Exempt Employee?

 Exempt and non-exempt employees refer to categories of workers protected under the Fair Labor Standards Act (FLSA).
 The FLSA sets out the responsibility for employers to pay and treat their workers fairly.
 However, not all employees are covered under the act.

-Differences Between An Exempt And Non-exempt Employee
+Difference Between Exempt And Non-Exempt Employee

 The FLSA protects employees in several ways.
 It is a set of standards that establishes rules for areas like:

 - Overtime pay/ Paid overtime / Overtime wages

 - Hours worked